 There are 3 statuses for task verification:

-After the verification is passed, you can click Start to start data migration.
+After the verification is passed, you can click Immediate start in the migration task list to start data migration.
 Please note that if you have configured scheduled execution, the migration task will begin queuing and be executed at the specified time; otherwise, it will be executed immediately.

 After the migration is started, you can view the corresponding migration progress under the migration task.
 The subsequent steps required for migration and the current stage will be displayed if you hover over the exclamation mark after the current step.

 Due to system design limitations, multiple migration tasks committed or queued at the same time will be performed in sequence by queuing time.